MeruvaVeeraVenkataBhargav/Final-Project-Tic-tac-toe/README.md

 AI algorithms can enhance gameplay by making decisions based on various strategies:

-Q-Learning: Allows the AI to learn optimal moves over time by trial and error, rewarding winning strategies and discouraging losing ones.
+**Q-Learning-epsilon greedy policy :** Allows the AI to learn optimal moves over time by using epsilon-greedy policy for exploration and exploitation, rewarding winning strategies and discouraging losing ones.

-BFS-Based AI: Quickly identifies the best immediate moves by exhaustively evaluating all possible next steps.
+**BFS-Based AI:** Quickly identifies the best immediate moves by exhaustively evaluating all possible next steps.

-Alpha-Beta Pruning with herustic : The Heuristic Alpha-Beta Tree Search algorithm is a recursive approach aimed at determining the best possible move for an AI agent.
+**Alpha-Beta Pruning with herustic :** The Heuristic Alpha-Beta Tree Search algorithm is a recursive approach aimed at determining the best possible move for an AI agent.
 It leverages alpha-beta pruning to discard branches that are certain to produce suboptimal results, drastically reducing the number of nodes explored and enhancing computational efficiency.
 A heuristic evaluation function estimates the value of game states, guiding the algorithm to focus on the most promising paths.
 With a perfect heuristic, the algorithm could effectively limit the tree size to just the current state and its immediate optimal moves, as all other branches would be pruned instantly.

 Minimax: Ensures the best outcome for the AI by considering all possible game scenarios, albeit at a higher computational cost.

-# Explanation
+## Explanation

-## 1- " Q-Learning vs human agent & Q-learning  vs herustic alpha beta purning "
+### 1- " Q-Learning vs human agent & Q-learning  vs herustic alpha beta purning "

 state_to_key(board): Converts the board's state into a unique string key for the Q-table.